moderneinc/springboot-migration-workshop/maven-plugin-adventure/README.md

 Therefore, you only need to apply a single [Migrate to Spring Boot 3.0](https://docs.openrewrite.org/recipes/java/spring/boot3/upgradespringboot_3_0) adding the
 OpenRewrite's plug-in to your project and configuring the recipe.

-Optionally, if you can also play with another of the most important recipes for Static Code Analysis.
+Optionally, if you have time, you can also play with another of the most important recipes that fixes lots of static code analysis issues in a very old repository.

 ## Prepare your environment